nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing the data file

-LogiLink automatically saves your data in a JSON file `[JAR file location]/data/LogiLink.json`.
+LogiLink automatically saves your data as a JSON file `[JAR file location]/data/LogiLink.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>